dem123456789/ITripI/README.md

+# ItripI

+ItripI is a trip planner web application.
+It uses Goolge and Yelp API to filter possible destination like restaurants and hotels based on the schedule and preferences of user.

+## Contributing

+1. Fork
+2. Create your feature branch: `git checkout -b my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin my-new-feature`
+5. Submit a pull request

+## Credits

+*Fan Chen
+Enmao Diao
+Jonathan Hunter
+Penlin Li
+Yuying Zhang*

 <h2>Problem Description</h2>

 <p>You are taking a trip to a new city and would like to plan your itinerary -- where to eat, what to see and do -- based on where you're staying.
 You want a single application in which you can specify the times you're available for meals and activities, your preferences for ratings and cost, and your transportation mode, and have the software give you a trip itinerary based on your preferences and the restaurants and attractions within a specified distance from your accomodations.</p>